Worst Dressed at the 2017 MTV VMAs: Farrah Abraham, Cardi B & More!

 Phillip Faraone/Getty Images

-We're not sure if Rory realized that he's wearing two different shoes.
+We're not sure if Rory realized that he's wearing two different shoes, one old and one new.

 Christopher Polk/Getty Images